mttgll/ALE/README.md

 3. Optionally add or remove name filters by entering a name in the text box and either pressing `Enter` or clicking the `+`, and selecting a name in the list box and pressing `Delete` or clicking the minus `-` button.
    * Only messages from characters with the inputted names will be extracted.
    * You can add or remove character names to the Saved Names list.
 These names will persist even when the program is closed and reopened.
-You can transfer names from the Saved Names list to the Name Filters list by selecting a name and then pressing the arrow in between the two lists.
+   * You can transfer names from the Saved Names list to the Name Filters list by selecting a name and then pressing the single arrow `>` button, or hitting the `→` key.
+   * You can transfer all of your Saved Names to the Name Filters list by pressing the double arrow `>>` button.
+   * You can transfer names in the Name Filters list to your Saved Names list by hitting the `←` key.

 2. Click on the `Select File and Extract` button.